telekom-mms/sectpmctl/README.md

 All generated keys, passwords, or serialized keys are stored in '/var/lib/sectpmctl/keys'.

+### Upgrade

+TBD

 ### Installation

-** Important note: The current implementation seals the LUKS key not only to the Secure Boot PCR values and optionally to a password as well but also to the LUKS header.
+**Important note: The current implementation seals the LUKS key not only to the Secure Boot PCR values and optionally to a password as well but also to the LUKS header.
 That means that if the LUKS header is modified after installation, the system will not boot anymore without the recovery key.
 That is for example the case when another secret key is added to the encryted root partition.
 It is highly reccommended to not add anyther keys after installation, otherwise a recovery has to be done which is described in the recovery section below.**